 Autographs and Manuscripts

 The Bible was given by divine inspiration (2Tim.
 3:16).
 “For the prophecy came not in old time by the will of man; but holy men of God spake [as they were] moved by the Holy Ghost” (2Pet.
 1:21).
-The prophets and apostles were inspired by the Holy Spirit to write what they wrote.
+The prophets and apostles were inspired by the Holy Spirit to write.
 The OT was written in Hebrew, the book of Daniel, in Aramaic and the NT in Koine Greek.
 The original writings, which have not been discovered, are called “autographs.”

 The first time a person writes something, it’s called an original autograph.
 After then, it is a copy.
 For instance, there are no autographs of the 10 commandments, since Moses destroyed it (Ex.
 32:19).
 But God gave him a copy of the exact words (Ex 34:1).
 This is the principle behind Biblical preservation – making exact copies of original writings.
 Scribes carefully copied the books of the Bible from the autographs into scrolls and preserved them.